spel987/PolyUploader/README.md

 Every day, a check is made to see if the hosts are still online.
 If this is not the case, the script makes it unavailable.

 You can manually delete the file uploaded to the host from the history, provided that the host is able to delete it and offers the ability to do so.
-You'll find a list here.
+You'll find a list below.

 # Code and precision